Agroforestry

 To scale-up agroforestry and to meet national and international goals, policies and strategies are required.
 Transitioning to agroforestry needs enabling environments that recognize tenure, incentivize good practices, provide extension support as well as invest in agroforestry supply and value chains.

-FAO supports countries in the development and implementation of such policies and strategies, providing guidance and tools that can be adapted to local contexts and needs.
+The third priority ares focuses on supporting countries in the development and implementation of comprehensive agroforestry strategies and policies, providing guidance and tools that can be adapted to local needs and contexts.

 Featured projects